26 January – 25 March 2018

 Lydia Ourahmane (b.
 1992, Saϊda, Algeria) lives and works between London and Oran.
-Exhibitions include: 2018 New Museum Triennial, The New Museum of Contemporary Art, New York (forthcoming 2018); a good neighbour, 15th Istanbul Biennial, (forthcoming, 2017); How to Disappear Completely, Garage Rotterdam, Netherlands (2017); The end of the World, Luigi Pecci Center for Contemporary Art, Italy; Social Calligraphies, Zachęta National Gallery of Art, Warsaw; that a body knows regardless, Interstate Projects, New York (all 2016); The Third Choir, Art Berlin Contemporary, Berlin; Territoires Arabes, Palais de La Culture, Algeria; (all 2015); and Bloomberg New Contemporaries, Institute of Contemporary Arts, London (2014).
+Exhibitions include: 2018 New Museum Triennial, The New Museum of Contemporary Art, New York (forthcoming 2018); a good neighbour, 15th Istanbul Biennial; How to Disappear Completely, Garage Rotterdam, Netherlands (all 2017); The end of the World, Luigi Pecci Center for Contemporary Art, Italy; Social Calligraphies, Zachęta National Gallery of Art, Warsaw; that a body knows regardless, Interstate Projects, New York (all 2016); The Third Choir, Art Berlin Contemporary, Berlin; Territoires Arabes, Palais de La Culture, Algeria; (all 2015); and Bloomberg New Contemporaries, Institute of Contemporary Arts, London (2014).

 Chisenhale Gallery’s Commissions Programme 2017-19 is supported by the LUMA Foundation.